 Outside you will find a seating area with garden chairs and views down the valley.
 Parking for one car.
 Wifi is available.

 The amazing Mickleden Valley makes up most of your walk, surrounded by Bowfell and the Pikes.
 Then a zig-zag ascent up the fellside before dropping back down into Langstrath valley.
 The view down to Rosthwaite is one you won’t forget in a hurry.

 After the small village of Rosthwaite, you will pass first the delightful Borrowdale Valley and then tranquil woodland walking with views to Derwent Water.
 Walking in the Lake District simply doesn’t get any better.
 You would be foolish to miss the tea shop at Grange!

 Keswick is the largest tourist centre in the Northern lakes and can get busy.
 There is plenty to do in this buzzy lakes town.

-There is a choice today between a high level walk or a low level one today.
-The low level walk is a little longer, but a much easier option.
-Either taking the route over the fell tops or skirting round the bottom, you are assured a great days walking.
+There is a choice today between a high-level walk or a low-level one today.
+The low-level walk is a little longer (28.5km / 17.5mi), but a much easier option.
+Either taking the route over the fell tops or skirting around the bottom, you are assured a great day's walking.